20 Unique Easter Egg Decorating Ideas

 Write messages on eggshells with this great idea from Oleander and Palm: Coat eggs with a layer of chalkboard paint and let your chalk do the talking.
 If you fall out of love with a pattern or picture, wash the surface and draw again.
 Check out the fascinating reason why bunnies are associated with Easter.

 It’s hard not to fall in love with these cool, no-dye Easter egg ideas from the geniuses at Brit + Co.
 Simply apply fake tattoos to eggshells the way you would to your own skin.
 Instead of bright colors, you’ll get eggs stamped with spiders, superheroes, and more.

 Display these side-view birds from Meaghan Mountford in little nests or on a bed of grass.
 First, dye egg blue and let dry completely.
-Cut a wing from printed paper (from the craft store; or, recycle Thank You cards) and glue to the side of the egg.
+Cut a wing from printed paper and glue to the side of the egg.
 Cut a triangle from yellow cardstock, fold a tab at the flat end and adhere to the end of the egg with glue.
 Let dry.
 Draw an eye with black marker.
-(Here’s how nine other countries celebrate Easter around the world.)
+Here’s how nine other countries celebrate Easter around the world.